alex-dulac/py-scrobbler/README.md

 # py-scrobbler

 py-scrobbler is a tool for tracking and logging your music listening activity to Last.fm from Apple Music and Spotify.

-It is built using Python and leverages several modern technologies to provide a seamless experience.
+It provides a Text User Interface (TUI) dashboard with real-time scrobbling, a FastAPI backend for web integration, and a command-line loop for simple usage.

+The application also supports syncing your Last.fm library in a PostgreSQL database for deeper insights and statistics.

 ## Features